Jojo-Schmitz/ColorVoices/Readme.md

 MuseScore plugin to color the notes of each voice
 ---

-This plugin colors the notes (and in the 2.0 version the rests, stems, flags, beams and stem-slashes too) according to their voice.
+This plugin colors the notes (and in the 2.0 version the rests, stems, hooks, beams and stem-slashes too) according to their voice.
 The color scheme is the same as the toolbar:

 Voice 1 - Blue, Voice 2 - Green, Voice 3 - Yellow, Voice 4 - Purple